proyection/react-frontend/README.md

 3. In your command line and in the repository location type: npm install.
 4. Run Spring Boot application.
 5. npm run.
+6. To run on firefox: BROWSER=firefox npm start

 ## Branching
 ---